PoCInnovation/Workshops/software/10.Neo4j/README.md

 This function must return the updated book.

-> :bulb: Take your time to understand what is the return type of the update function provide by the `Books` factory.
+> 💡 Take your time to understand what is the return type of the update function provide by the `Books` factory.

 #### Delete

 - Create a function `deleteBook` which takes as parameter an `id` and return nothing.

-> :warning: A deleted node must also close all his relation.
+> ⚠️ A deleted node must also close all his relation.

 #### Tests